broadinstitute/tgg-terraform-modules/gnomad-google-project/welcome.md

 - A firewall rule to allow SSH access from the GCP Console.

 - Two GCS buckets
-	- <projec-name>-storage: A general use bucket that you can write data into
+	- `<projec-name>-storage`: A general use bucket that you can write data into
-	- <project-name>-tmp-4day: A scratch space bucket which automatically deletes data that is older than 4 days.
+	- `<project-name>-tmp-4day`: A scratch space bucket which automatically deletes data that is older than 4 days.
 Use this for storing temporary files that you don't intend to keep.

 Your default compute service account is: foobar@developer.googleapis.com.
 When you need to grant your VMs and clusters access to data and other resources, this is the service account that will need to be granted access.